Halim Malkoč

-Halim Malkoč (12 August 1917 – 8 February 1947) was a Bosniak Imam and SS Obersturmführer in the Waffen-SS division Handschar, and the first Muslim awarded the German Iron Cross during World War II.
-He received the medal for his involvement in the suppression of the Villefranche-de-Rouergue mutiny of 1943.
-He was born to a Bosniak family in Bihać on 12 August 1917.
+Halim Malkoč (12 August 1917 – 8 February 1947) was a Bosniak imam and SS-Obersturmführer in the Waffen-SS division Handschar, and the first Muslim awarded the German Iron Cross during World War II.
+He received the medal for his involvement in the suppression of a mutiny in Villefranche-de-Rouergue in 1943.

+Early life

+Malkoč was born in Sokolac to Šaćir and Džehva Malkoč.
+He was married and had two children.

 Military career

-Malkoč was a young Imam in Bosnia when the war broke out.
-He "had served on active duty as an officer in the Yugoslav army and was a gifted military leader".
-In 1943 he joined the newly formed Waffen-SS Division "Handschar" and was initially appointed an Imam to the "SS-Gebirgs-Pioneer Bataillion 13".
-In July he and several other Bosnian ulema were sent to Dresden for an important three week "Imam Training Course" organised by SS Obergruppenführer Gottlob Berger and honorary SS officer Mohammad Amin al-Husayni, the Grand Mufti of Jerusalem.
+Malkoč was a young imam in Bosnia when the war broke out.
+According to author George Lepre, he "had served on active duty as an officer in the Royal Yugoslav Army and was a gifted military leader".
+In 1943, he joined the newly formed Waffen-SS division Handschar and was initially appointed an imam to the SS-Gebirgs-Pionier Bataillion 13.
+In July, he and several other Bosnian ulema were sent to Dresden for a three-week "imam training course" organised by SS-Obergruppenführer Gottlob Berger and the Grand Mufti of Jerusalem, Amin al-Husseini.
 Classes included lessons on "The Waffen-SS: Its Organization and Ranks" and German language training.
-There were also excursions to the Berlin Opera and the Babelsberg castle, Potsdam and the Nicholaisee.
+There were also excursions to the Berlin Opera and the Babelsberg Palace, Potsdam and the Nicholaisee.

-Villefranche-de-Rouergue
+Villefranche-de-Rouergue uprising

-During training, Communist "agents provocateurs" in the division staged a mutiny on 17 September near Villefranche-de-Rouergue in France in which several SS officers were executed.
-A German called Dr. Schweiger turned to Malkoč for help.
-The Imam eventually persuading the men to surrender and disarm.
+During training, communist agents provocateurs in the division staged a mutiny on 17 September near Villefranche-de-Rouergue in France, in which several SS officers were executed.
+A German named Dr. Willfried Schweiger turned to Malkoč for help.
+The imam eventually persuaded the men to surrender and disarm.
 A report stated, "To complete this task the doctor sought the assistance of Imam Malkoč, who proved to be quite helpful, demanding complete obedience from the troops."

-In recognition of his services he was awarded the Iron Cross, second Class, in October 1943.
-A year later he was appointed Imam for the entire division after the first appointee, Imam Abdulah Muhasilović, deserted on 21 October 1944.
+In recognition of his services, he was awarded the Iron Cross, Second Class in October 1943.
+A year later he was appointed imam for the entire division after the first appointee, Abdulah Muhasilović, deserted on 21 October 1944.